Brazil Driving Advice and Car Hire Info

 Driving in Brazil

-Driving in and around cities tends to be fast and standards aren’t great.
-Brazil has a high road accident rate with over 42,000 road deaths in 2010.
+Drivers in urban areas tend to drive fast on main roads and driving standards aren’t always good.
+Brazil has a high road accident and fatality rate.
 The increasing number of vehicles on the roads, and the fact that highways are being improved leads to faster driving by often inexperienced drivers.
 In my experience though, it can be the more experienced drivers , such as those of taxis who display the worst driving skills.

 Driving in City Centres is likely to be a stressful experience -due to traffic congestion, poor signposting and confusing traffic systems.
-If you don’t need a rental car whilst staying in a City Centre try and arrange to collect it on the outskirts or at the airport.
+Satnavs don’t always help on fast roads with multiple turn offs within a short distance.
+If you don’t need a rental car whilst staying in a city centre try and arrange to collect it on the outskirts or at the airport.
 Some rental companies will drive you out of the centre for a fee.
 If not, try booking a taxi and asking him to guide you out to the highway or major route you’re aiming for.

 A main concern whilst self driving in Brazil is crime.
-Favellas or shanty towns are often slap in the middle of seemingly affluent areas and one wrong turn can put you in a very dangerous place.
-Avoid driving in City Centres where you could get lost and find yourself in an area you shouldn’t be in.
+Favellas or shanty towns are often close to seemingly affluent areas and one wrong turn can put you in a very dangerous place.
+Avoid driving in urban areas where you could get lost and find yourself in an area you shouldn’t be in.
 Thefts from cars are common, and cases of car jacking occur, sometimes with the occupants being taken and forced to withdraw money from their accounts at cash machines.
 When in a car you should keep the doors locked and the windows closed, and take particular care at traffic lights.
 In three or more lanes of traffic, consider using the middle lane(s), where safety may be higher.
 Also when at traffic signals, leave enough space between yourself and the car in front to be able to pull out and drive away if you feel under threat.
 I’d advise avoid driving at night anywhere in Brazil.

 Brazil Car Rental –

-Sixt, Hertz, National, Avis, Budget, Thrifty, have outlets here.
-Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as LastMinute.com
+Sixt, Hertz, National, Avis, Budget, Thrifty, and South American company Localiza have outlets here.
+Also usually features on Car rental broker sites.